slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"We fear things in proportion to our ignorance of them."
 -- Christian Nestell Bovee [1820]*

-Fear does not stop death; it stops life.

-Viewing everything through fear keeps you in retreat.
-Anger and excuses often mask deeper fears—all excuses can be challenged.
-Own your problems instead of blaming family, environment, or leaders; reality demands less energy than victimhood.
-We fear growth and exposure most, because advancing means leaving the known for the unknown—fear of not being good enough, of loss, or replacement.

 A coward has no scar.
+Fear does not stop death, it stops life.

 Heroes and cowards feel the same fear; their response differs.
 Courage is intelligence, not strength: outwitting limiting beliefs, irrational fears, and insecurities.
+Viewing everything through fear keeps you in retreat.
+Own your problems instead of blaming family, environment, or leaders; reality demands less energy than victimhood.
+We fear growth and exposure most, because advancing means leaving the known for the unknown, fear of not being good enough, of loss, or replacement.

 > *"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."
 -- Lao Tzu [-571]*